CurveDocs/curve-docs/docs/curve_dao/liquidity-gauge-and-minting-crv/gauges/LiquidityGaugeV6.md

 ---

-### BOOST
+**BOOST**

-*Lets calculate the LP position of a user that has a vecrv balance of 500.*
+*Lets calculate the LP position of a user that has a vecrv balance of 500 and therefore receives a boost on his provided liquidity:*

 $\text{lim} = 1000 * 0.4 = 400$